getlantern/lantern/README.md

 ### Running unit tests

-We recommend using [jasmine](http://pivotal.github.com/jasmine/) and [karma](http://vojtajina.github.com/karma/) for your unit tests/specs, but you are free to use whatever works for you.
+We recommend using [jasmine](http://pivotal.github.com/jasmine/) and [Karma](http://karma-runner.github.io) for your unit tests/specs, but you are free to use whatever works for you.

-Requires [node.js](http://nodejs.org/), karma (`sudo npm install -g karma`) and a local or remote browser.
+Requires [node.js](http://nodejs.org/), Karma (`sudo npm install -g karma`) and a local or remote browser.

 * start `scripts/test.sh` (on windows: `scripts\test.bat`)
-  * a browser will start and connect to the karma server (Chrome is default browser, others can be captured by loading the same url as the one in Chrome or by changing the `config/karma.conf.js` file)
+  * a browser will start and connect to the Karma server (Chrome is default browser, others can be captured by loading the same url as the one in Chrome or by changing the `config/karma.conf.js` file)
 * to run or re-run tests just change any of your source or test javascript files